-Why a pain in the ass then?
+Why a pain in the A then?
 Is it a pain to ride?
 Hell no!
 This bike feels so good to ride that 150 miles was a joy.
 The cantilevered mtb shock seat mount helped out big time.
 It also handled so well that I scraped the pegs in the turns more times than I really wanted to.
-It’s a pain in the ass because everything that can possibly get buggy about a first time custom build, got buggy.
+It’s a pain in the A because everything that can possibly get buggy about a first time custom build, got buggy.

 I handled all of these issues as they arose getting pisssier and pissier the whole time.
 Six months ago it developed an issue where it idles fine but bogs down when you pull the throttle.
 That is a symptom of damn near every problem you can have with a motorcycle.
 I have systematically tried to iron out the whole bike.
 I’ve done all i can.

 It’s time to get her back to the Limey.
 He’ll know what to do and she can stop being a pain in my A.